zivsha/SoundControl/README.md

 The MultiPurposeTools was intended to be used for more than just changing default audio devices but I was too lazy.

-The recommended way to use this is by setting up a media keyboard key and running the program with argument: -p"SWITCH_TO_NEXT" e.g: "C:\Users\Me\Documents\SoundControl\MultiPurposeTools\bin\Debug\MultiPurposeTools.exe" -p"SWITCH_TO_NEXT"
+The recommended way to use this is by setting up a media keyboard key and running the program with argument: `-p"SWITCH_TO_NEXT"` e.g: `"C:\SoundControl\MultiPurposeTools.exe" -p"SWITCH_TO_NEXT"`

 When changing to a new device, a baloon tip will appear with the name of the new device
 ## Licence